-Financial assistance documents should match the student record for courses or programs the spouse is currently enrolled in.
-Schools and organizations will not be able to invoice until the start date on the financial assistance document.
+Financial assistance documents should match the student record for courses or programs for which the spouse is currently enrolled.
+Schools and organizations will not be able to invoice until the start date is on the financial assistance document.

 Financial assistance documents offer the following information for each spouse:

-- Page 1: A formal memorandum confirming that a spouse is approved to receive My Career Advancement Account Scholarship financial assistance
+Page 1: A formal memorandum confirming a spouse is approved to receive My Career Advancement Account Scholarship financial assistance

-- Page 2: A list showing all course titles, codes, costs, and start and end dates — Confirm that this information is correct.
-These are the only courses for which payment is authorized.
+Page 2: A list showing all course titles, codes, costs, and start and end dates — Confirm the information is correct.
+These are the only courses for which payment is authorized

-For assistance accessing financial assistance documents in the AI Portal, contact AI Portal support at email@example.com.
-For assistance with terms and conditions on incorrect information, schools may contact the Education, Training and Licensing team.
+For assistance accessing financial assistance documents in the AI Portal, contact the MyCAA Billing Team at MyCAABilling@militaryonesource.mil.

 What do schools do if they discover incorrect course codes, titles, start or end dates, or costs on a financial assistance document?

-Do not invoice.
-Schools can have spouses edit their financial assistance document as long as it has not been approved.
-If the class has already started, schools may contact the Education, Training and Licensing team via email or by calling 334-517-6160 for financial assistance edit questions and concerns.
+If the class has already started, the spouse will need to call a SECO career coach at 800-342-9647 to see if an edit can be made to the document.
+Spouses must electronically re-sign any edited financial assistance documents.
 The spouse also has the option to delete a financial assistance document or courses on a financial assistance document prior to approval or class start.